 Because the specialists at Pain Medicine Group take a multidisciplinary approach to pain management, your treatment plan may also include physical or occupational therapy, along with talk therapy with a licensed counselor.

-In addition to the medical management provided by the team at Pain Medicine Group, certain lifestyle changes, such as identifying stress management techniques and getting enough sleep, may also help to alleviate some of your discomfort.
+In addition to the assistance provided by the team at Pain Medicine Group, certain lifestyle changes, such as identifying stress management techniques and getting enough sleep, may also help to alleviate some of your discomfort.

 Your doctor may also recommend that you incorporate an exercise program into your daily routine.
 It may be difficult at first — when you’re in pain, the last thing you want to do is work out — but as you continue to exercise, the pain lessens.